epics-base/pvxs/documentation/util.rst

 .. doxygendefine:: testShow

-The testEq() macro and friends expand to a function which returns a `testCase` instance which may be used as a `std::ostream` to append text describing a test. eg. ::
+The testEq() macro and friends expand to a function which returns a `pvxs::testCase` instance which may be used as a `std::ostream` to append text describing a test. eg. ::

     testEq(1, 1)<<"We really hope this is true.";